 Perhaps you have used a pressure cooker before and wondered if you could use a glass bowl.
 With high-pressure cookers, you don’t have to put food directly into them.
 You might use a special container for specific cases.

 Can I use a glass bowl in a pressure cooker?
 You can use glass bowls in a pressure cooker, but only tempered glass bowls.
 Bowls should be marked as oven-safe, dishwasher, and microwave-safe.
 Pyrex dishes, mason jars, cans, and metal bowls are commonly used in a pressure cooker.
 Use a rack to ensure bowls are set away from the sides of the cooker.

 If you’d like to learn more about putting glass bowls in a pressure cooker, keep reading because we will explore this subject in greater depth.

 Before you put a glass bowl in the pressure cooker, you should first understand how the quality of the glass makes a difference.
 Only use glass that can withstand high temperatures.

 Tempered glass can withstand temperatures of up to 470 degrees Fahrenheit.
 Pressure cookers have a maximum temperature of 212 degrees Fahrenheit.
 In other words, don’t worry.
-Tempered glass is regular glass, but they strengthened it with chemical or thermal treatment.
+Tempered glass is regular glass, but they strengthen it with chemical or thermal treatment.

 You still don’t want to put a tempered glass bowl in a pressure cooker at a higher temperature, but don’t worry about a pressure cooker.
-Before you use it in a pressure cooker, to avoid problems, you may want to check the instruction manual to see that you can use it there.
+Before you use it in a pressure cooker, to avoid problems, you may want to check the instruction manual to see if you can use it there.